Natsupoi

-Natsumi Maki (万喜なつみ, Maki Natsumi), better known by her ring name Natsupoi (なつぽい, Natsupoi), is a Japanese professional wrestler and singer.
-She is currently signed to World Wonder Ring Stardom, where she is the assumed defacto leader of Cosmic Angels alongside Saori Anou.
+Natsumi Takagi (鷹木なつみ, Takagi Natsumi), better known by her ring name Natsupoi (なつぽい, Natsupoi), is a Japanese professional wrestler and singer.
+She is currently signed to World Wonder Ring Stardom, where she is a member of Cosmic Angels and a former Wonder of Stardom Champion.

 Natsupoi is a former two-time Artist of Stardom Champion, one-time Goddesses of Stardom Champion, one-time High Speed Champion and one-time Wonder of Stardom Champion.